Midas-Technologies-AG/MelonApp/Modules/README.md

 This Repository contains the modules `copyFunds` and `multiManager` for the `@melonproject/protocol` proposing a Proof of Concept for both modules.

-For the specific module specification checkout the `README.md` in `./copyFunds` or `./multiManager`.

 ## installation

 To install the dependencies run `npm install` or `yarn install`.